pcmihnea/HA_WMR500/README.md

 If using the first approach (generic server):
 - Install the required python libraries: `sudo pip install flask gunicorn` ([why gunicorn?](https://flask.palletsprojects.com/en/2.2.x/deploying)).
 - Optionally, edit the `http_wmr500_generic.py` file by configuring the HTTP port (`HTTP_PORT`) as to the one patched on the WMR500 (default `443`).
-- Run the Python script as root: `sudo gunicorn http_wmr500_generic:app -b 0.0.0.0:xxxx`, where `xxxx` is the HTTP port.
+- Run the Python script as root: `sudo gunicorn http_wmr500_generic:app -b 0.0.0.0:xxxx`, where `xxxx` is the chosen HTTP port.

 If using the second approach (Appdaemon):
 - Copy the `http_wmr500_appdaemon.py` file to the Appdaemon [app folder](https://github.com/hassio-addons/addon-appdaemon/blob/main/appdaemon/DOCS.md) (for eg. `/config/appdaemon/apps` in a Home Assistant OS installation).